Canapa’s Guide to CBD

 What is the difference between Spettro and Puro?

 In short, Canapa’s Puro tincture is made with CBD Isolate and Canapa’s Spettro tincture is made with CBD Full Spectrum Oil.
 CBD Isolate has almost no flavor, and is literally an isolated molecule.
 The CBD Isolate that Canapa uses is over 99% pure CBD, and is tested for potency, solvents, pesticides, and heavy metals and is produced through a rigorous isolation process including extraction, distillation, and crystallization.
+Puro is a great option for pets, as it contains no THC.
 CBD Full Spectrum Oil is intended to contain as much of the actual plant as possible.
 There is no isolation of CBD – rather there is a concentration of all cannabinoids present in the source hemp.
 It also contains plant fats, vitamins, chlorophyll, and phytochemicals, which are believed to have their own benefits aside from CBD.
-Personally, we use Puro during the day for ‘mental clarity’ and Spettro before bed or for those extra tough days.

 What is the difference between hemp and weed?